wfp3/MostlyGhostlyTextGame/README.md

 Options 1. "dark woods" and 2."spooky house" lead straight to "gameOver" and answering negatively ("no" or returning a false value) also leads to gameOver.
 The exception to this is the conversion tool in "public static void purgatory."

+The path to winning the game is through option 3/hitchhiker, answer "yes" to her request for help, then correctly guess her randomly-generated age.
+Incorrectly guessing her age leads to the conversion tool, which then eventually leads to the "win" screen.

+The win screen generates a random bit of doggerel from a series of arrays as a prize.